MINES’ POLICY LIBRARY

 Deputy Title IX Coordinators work with the Title IX Coordinator to facilitate intakes, serve as Process Resources, and may serve in other discreet areas of Title IX processes.

 Formal Complaint means a document filed by a Complainant (or in some circumstances the Title IX Coordinator) alleging Sexual Harassment, Sexual Assault or Interpersonal Violence, as defined herein, and requesting an investigation of the alleged misconduct.
-A Formal Complaint may be filed with the Title IX Coordinator in person, by U.S. Mail, by e-mail, or through the online reporting form on the Student Life website for students or the SpeakUp@Mines website for employees, and must contain a physical or digital signature, or other indication that the Complainant is the person filing the Formal Complaint.
+A Formal Complaint may be filed with the Title IX Coordinator in person, by U.S. Mail, by e-mail, or through the online reporting form for students or the SpeakUp@Mines website for employees, and must contain a physical or digital signature, or other indication that the Complainant is the person filing the Formal Complaint.
 A Complainant must be participating in, or attempting to participate in, a Mines Education Program or Activity at the time a Formal Complaint is filed.

 Impacted Party means any individual, including the Complainant and the Respondent, directly or indirectly affected by sexual harassment, sexual assault, or interpersonal violence.